hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/09_salmon.md

 <img src="../img/pseudo_count_comparison-cufflinks.png" width="750">

-Finally, the most accurate quantification of gene expression was achieved using the pseudo-alignement tool Sailfish (if used without bias correction).
+Finally, the most accurate quantification of gene expression was achieved using the lightweight alignment tool Sailfish (if used without bias correction).

 <img src="../img/pseudo_count_comparison-sailfish.png" width="750">

-Pseudo-alignment tools such as Sailfish, Kallisto, and Salmon have generally been found to yield the most accurate estimations of gene expression.
+Lightweight alignment tools such as Sailfish, Kallisto, and Salmon have generally been found to yield the most accurate estimations of transcript/gene expression.
 Salmon is considered to have some improvements relative to Sailfish, and it is considered to give very similar results to Kallisto.

 ### What is Salmon?

-[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the sequence of genes or transcripts as input (in FASTA format) and do not align the whole read.
-However, many of these lightweight tools, in addition to the more traditional alignment-based tools, lack sample-specific bias models for transcriptome-wide abundance estimation.
+[Salmon](http://salmon.readthedocs.io/en/latest/salmon.html#using-salmon) is based on the philosophy of lightweight algorithms, which use the reference transcriptome (in FASTA format) and raw sequencing reads (in FASTQ format) as input, but do not align the full reads.
+These tools perform both mapping and quantification.
+Unlike most lightweight and standard alignment/quantification tools, Salmon utilizes sample-specific bias models for transcriptome-wide abundance estimation.
 Sample-specific bias models are helpful when needing to account for known biases present in RNA-Seq data including:

 - GC bias
 - positional coverage biases